Baldhor/tasmota/README.md

 $ npm install -g homey

+3. Setup your Homey credentials

+$ homey login

-3. Install git
+4. Install git

 Download a git client (for example: https://git-scm.com/) and install it.

-4. Clone the repository
+5. Clone the repository

 $ git clone https://github.com/Baldhor/tasmota-for-homey.git

-5. Go in the newly created folder
+6. Go in the newly created folder

 $ cd tasmota-for-homey

-6. Install the application on your Homey
+7. Install the application on your Homey

 $ homey app install

-7. Enjoy
+8. Enjoy

 And don't hesite to report any issue or even pull request/enhancement